timboudreau/meta-update-center/README.md

 The version of the module served is the one with the highest specification version in its manifest.
 If there is more than one build of the same version, the most recently downloaded is used.

+``Caveat:`` The above algorithm does mean that if you add url-to-nbm A pointing to com.foo.mymodule 1.2 and later you add url-to-nbm B pointing to com.foo.mymodule 1.0, the version served will be 1.2.

 The server honors the ``If-Modified-Since`` and ``If-None-Match`` headers to reduce server load.